tomoliverxyz/towm-pkgbuild/README.md

 # TOWM PKGBUILD

-This repository holds the PKGBUILD file to be able to install TOWM from the AUR.
+This repository holds the PKGBUILD file to be able to install TOWM on Arch Linux.